 I’m glad I did as I got to experience more than the typical tourist thing.
 The beach is covered in bars with picnic tables and palapas right in the water.
 Waiters will serve you drinks no matter how deep you’re in there.
 There’s an inflatable obstacle course that looks like lots of fun too.

-If sitting on the beach eating and drinking isn’t your thing, (it’s not mine) you can walk for a few km south and there really are some beautiful “secret” beaches with nobody there.
+If sitting on the beach eating and drinking isn’t your thing, (it’s not mine) you can walk for a few km south.
+You will find some beautiful “secret” beaches there.
+Nobody else will be there.
 If you snorkel in front of the Secret Cabanas there’s a big green, moray eel.
 Further south in front of the Blue Bajou is a pile of stones in the water that’s nice to snorkel around too.
 There are lots of pretty fish and I did find a lobster there.
 The Blue Bajou is a great place to watch the sunset.
 The food is okay, though not as great as I’d heard.
-Note that most of the kitchen’s on the beach close at 5 so make sure to order before then OR eat at the little cafe in front of Secret Cabanas.
+Note that most of the kitchen’s on the beach close at 5.
+So, make sure to order before then.
+Alternatively, eat at the little cafe in front of Secret Cabanas.
 It’s open later.
 Not only is the food great but the young couple who operate it are really nice and their prices are the best I’d found on the beach.

 #4 Go Bar Hopping

 That’s right.
 I don’t drink and rarely go out at night and I’m saying you really should go bar hopping.
 The music scene is incredible and there’s always live music playing somewhere.
 You don’t have to drink or even stay out late but you really should experience the bar scene.
-The Jerry Jeff Walker festival starts the end of January and there’s even more music on the island then as musicians come from all over to play together and enjoy music.
+The Jerry Jeff Walker festival starts at the end of January.
+There is even more music on the island then.
+Musicians come from all over to play together and enjoy music.
 Since Jerry Jeff died, his song Django has taken it on.

 #5 Go on a FOOD tour